Jilian0717/LPT_intercomparison/OpenDrift/README.md

-The source code of OpenDrift can be download in https://opendrift.github.io/
+The source code of OpenDrift can be downloaded in https://opendrift.github.io/

-(1) set up the python environment for OpenDrift
+(1) set up the Python environment for OpenDrift

-(2) put 'example_roms_HC_LODrift.py' to /your_local_directory/OpenDrift/exampels/
+(2) put 'example_roms_HC_LODrift.py' to /your_local_directory/OpenDrift/examples/

 (3) put 'LO_drift.py' to /your_local_directory/OpenDrift/models